 Eligibility for autism services is verified by the Bureau of Autism Services.
-County MH/ID offices verify eligibility only when the individual’s diagnosis qualifies them for intellectual disability.
+County MH/ID offices verify eligibility only when the individual’s diagnosis qualifies them for developmental disability.
 Many counties in Pennsylvania oversee the contracts with behavioral health managed care organizations who provide Medical Assistance coverage for behavioral services that some individuals with autism need to receive.
 This means counties help assure the availability of qualified providers to offer needed services, and monitor for quality in service delivery.

 Persons interested in more information regarding eligibility for autism services may call 1-877-231-4244 for more information.